shoeper/seafile-docs/deploy/using_sqlite.md

 **Seafile 6.3.x and above versions**

-At Seafile 6.3.x, you could't simply run Seahub on another port by `./seahub.sh start <port>`.
-But you can assign the port of seahub by setting the `conf/gunicorn.conf`.
+You can assign the port of Seahub by setting the `conf/gunicorn.conf`.

 - stop the Seafile server
 ```